sebastien/extend/README.txt

   - 'parent': the parent class (if any) of this class.

-  - 'init': the constructor function for this class.
+  - 'initialize': the constructor function for this class.

   - 'properties': a dictionary mapping instance declaring attributes (properties) (and their optional default values).